-CoreView Access Reviews enable tenant admins to assess and adjust user permissions across Microsoft 365 resources on a scheduled basis.
-Tenant admins can identify and remove obsolete user permissions, and configure Access Reviews to align with internal policies or regulatory requirements, such as NIST, ISO, or SOC2.
+CoreView Access Reviews enable Tenant Admins and delegated Access Review Admins to assess and adjust user permissions across Microsoft 365 resources on a scheduled basis.
+Admins can identify and remove obsolete user permissions, and configure Access Reviews to align with internal policies or regulatory requirements, such as NIST, ISO, or SOC2.
 Reviewer assignments, notifications, and reporting occur through automated CoreView workflows.
 All decisions made during an Access Review are logged and can be exported for audit purposes.

 Access Review execution process

-Tenant admins initiate each Access Review.
-During creation, tenant admins specify which resources (such as Teams, Groups, mailboxes, or other Microsoft 365 resources) are included in the review.
+Only Tenant Admins or delegated Access Review Admins can initiate an Access Review.
+During creation, admins specify which resources (such as Teams, Groups, mailboxes, SharePoint resources, OneDrive resources, or privileged access assignments) are included in the review.
 Reviewer assignments are made by selecting individuals or groups who manage or own the selected resources.

 2. Execution by assigned reviewers

-Reviewers—commonly group owners or resource managers—inspect the current permissions for all users on targeted resources.
+Reviewers—commonly group owners, resource managers, or designated approvers—inspect the current permissions for all users on targeted resources.
 Reviewers select whether to approve, modify, or revoke each user's access.
 Modifications remain in a pending state until the review is finalized.

 3. Templates and customization